Grange-over-Sands: Governance

 Before Brexit, it was in the North West England European Parliamentary Constituency.

-For Local Government purposes, it is in the Grange Ward of South Lakeland District Council and the Grange Division of Cumbria County Council.
+For Local Government purposes, it is in the Grange and Cartmel Ward of the Westmorland and Furness Council area.
+Prior to this it was in the Grange Ward of South Lakeland District Council and the Grange Division of Cumbria County Council.

 The town also has its own Town Council; Grange-over-Sands Town Council.

 Education

 There is one primary school, the Grange-over-Sands Church of England Primary School.
-There is no secondary school, so most pupils attend the nearby schools in either Cartmel to the west or Milnthorpe to the east.
+There is no secondary school, so most pupils attend the nearby schools in either Cartmel or Milnthorpe.

 Tourism

 The town is a centre for tourists exploring the southern Lakeland fells, and is home to a number of hotels, bed & breakfasts and holiday properties.
-Within the town itself, there is an ornamental duck pond and a traffic free promenade.
+Within the town itself, there is an ornamental duck pond and a traffic-free promenade.

 Adjacent to Grange are Lindale, to the north-east, Cartmel to the north-west, with its priory to which the village was once the 'grange' or farm, and Allithwaite to the west.
-The country house Holker Hall, which was built on land which once belonged to the priory, is nearby.
-Until its move to Backbarrow in 2010, the stables at Holker Hall housed the Lakeland Motor Museum.
+Also nearby is a country house, Holker Hall, which was built on land that once belonged to the priory.
+The stables at Holker Hall housed the Lakeland Motor Museum until its move to Backbarrow in 2010.

-In December 2019, National Geographic published an article called "How to spend a weekend on the Cumbrian coast" where it recommended that tourists should; Resist the lure of the Lake District and instead trace England’s northwest coastline by road or rail, savouring epicurean discoveries and sandy hikes along the way.
+In December 2019, National Geographic published an article called How to spend a weekend on the Cumbrian coast, in which it recommended that tourists should "Resist the lure of the Lake District and instead trace England’s northwest coastline by road or rail, savouring epicurean discoveries and sandy hikes along the way."
 The article included a recommendation for visiting Grange-over-Sands.